FARIDJADDA/FARIDJADDA/README.md

 A curious IT student and a motivated individual.
 I have a Bachelor degree from, ESIEE-IT 🇫🇷 Engineering School.
 I am a Python developer especially data analyst

 * 🌍  I'm based in France
-* 🧠  I'm learning Univers of devops actually Docker, kubernetes...
-I would like to learn more about data.
+* 🧠  I'm learning Univers of big data actually in Data Science...
+I would like to learn more about data, AI...

 ### Skills